9 Key Tips for Better Engineering Drawings to Save Time and Money

 We advise that you only include dimensions for critical and quantifiable features, as all dimensions can be obtained from the product’s 3D model.
 For your 2D drawings, only include dimensions that can be measured using hand tools like rulers, micrometers, calipers, and the like.
 Typically, your drawing should consist of depth, bore diameters, and parallel inside and outside dimensions.
 Including dimensions for radii between surfaces, hole to center, or edge distances will simply expend more time and effort.

 Avoid leaving features to “experience” or “chance”, presuming the machinist would understand.
-Also, when dealing with designs that have multiple instances of callouts, use a numbering to denote.
+Also, when dealing with designs that have multiple instances of callouts, use a numbering system to denote them.
 For instance, 5×10-35 TAP to show 5 threaded holes.
 This will help you save time and redundancy.

 9. Avoiding Costly Production Errors